The Excessive Fear of Obese People

 Write Down Your Thoughts

 Only you truly understand what you go through when you encounter fat people.
 Write down what you feel and think.
 Go into as much detail as you can.
 Review what you write to gain more insight into your anxiety.
-Identify possible triggers and coping activities that you can do the next time you start to experience your fear.
+Identify possible triggers and coping activities you can do the next time you start to experience your fear.

 Talk to Someone You Trust